ClojureBridgeLondon/workshop-content-gitbook/additional-projects/clacks-messages.md

 {:a [0 1 0 0 0 1]}
 ```

-To help with testing this new data structure desing, we crated enough letters of the clacks alphabet to make some simple words, i.e bat
+To help with testing this new data structure design, we crated enough letters of the clacks alphabet to make some simple words, i.e bat

 ```clojure
 (def alphabet {:a [0 1 0 0 0 1]